jasmcole/Interpret/README.md

 - Fast, noise tolerant, can suffer from ringing.
 - Works in the Fourier plane - a 2D FFT of the interferogram is displayed in the phase diagnostic axes.
 - Click and drag a rectangle to choose a Fourier region to analyse.
-Typically one of the lobes either side of the origin.
+Typically one of the lobes either side of the origin, the location of which will depend on the fringe direction.

 <img src="/Images/FFT.png" alt="Calibration" style="width: 400px;"/>